From: Butterflyrf71

 Date: 06-01-2006, 06:39 AM (12 of 12)

 My experience was to visit my local quilt shop first to get their insight for "beginners" like myself.
 While I paid full retail for my cutter, mat, etc., the owner has become a great resource for me in my travels through the quilting maze and I feel that the price and time has been well spent at the local level independent quilt shop level.
 She also introduced me to 3 quilt guilds (great inspiration!) and other activities.
 After a few personal "classes" to get me going, I too rely on the Fons and Porter book and also I love the Singer Machine Quilting book (great visuals,etc) for guidance.
 The Singer book is very easy to read and understand.
 Without someone to personally demonstrate the mat/rotary cutter, etc. I am sure that I would have been frustrated and maybe even lost a few fingers!!
 I enjoy a combination of resources in my learning.
+I love the library but I dont' want to return the books!
+Used book shops are a great resource for books too.
+Enjoy!
+This will be addicting! sandy |

 User: SandyGirl

-Member since: 09-16-2005
+Member since: 09-16-2005 Total posts: 97 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19228.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19228.html